NBA DRAFT SCOUTING REPORT

 Johnson is a versatile player who can play on or off the ball and has legit point guard skills in a 6-8 frame.
 He excels at initiating the fast break and finding teammates and is a true quarterback of the offense/point forward.

-There are a few orange flags with Johnson, as he missed most of his senior year of high school after transferring schools and is now sidelined with a foot injury.
-At this point it’s nothing major but something to keep an eye on to see if he’s able to string together some productive play before entering the draft.
+There are a few orange flags with Johnson, as he missed most of his senior year of high school after transferring schools, was sidelined with a foot injury during his time at Duke and then left the program before the end of the season.

-His length and athleticism to defend multiple positions and he’s a high level rebounder who can hold is own in the paint.
-His rebounding has really translated early in his Duke career and his overall strength and athleticism have really stood out.
+Despite these concerns Johnson is still a big time prospect.
+His length and athleticism allow him to defend multiple positions and he’s a high level rebounder who can hold is own in the paint.
+His rebounding translated early in his Duke career and his overall strength and athleticism really stood out.

 - A heady player who makes good reads and is a skilled passer